Timbuktu: History

+Siege of Timbuktu

+On 8 August 2023, Timbuktu was brought under a total blockade by Jama'at Nasr al-Islam wal Muslimin (JNIM), exacerbating poverty, and leading to food shortages.
+33,000 fled the city and its surrounding areas and 1,000 have fled to Mauritania since the start of the siege.
+The siege began after the withdrawal of MINUSMA, the United Nations mission to Mali during the Mali War.

 Geography

 Timbuktu is located on the southern edge of the Sahara 15 km north of the main channel of the River Niger.
 The town is surrounded by sand dunes and the streets are covered in sand.
 The port of Kabara is 8 km to the south of the town and is connected to an arm of the river by a 3 km canal.
 The canal had become heavily silted but in 2007 it was dredged as part of a Libyan financed project.

 The annual flood of the Niger River is a result of the heavy rainfall in the headwaters of the Niger and Bani rivers in Guinea and northern Ivory Coast.
 The rainfall in these areas peaks in August but the floodwater takes time to pass down the river system and through the Inner Niger Delta.
 At Koulikoro, 60 km downstream from Bamako, the flood peaks in September, while in Timbuktu the flood lasts longer and usually reaches a maximum at the end of December.

-In the past, the area flooded by the river was more extensive and in years with high rainfall, floodwater would reach the western outskirts of Timbuktu itself.
+The area flooded by the river was once more extensive and in years with high rainfall, floodwater reached the western outskirts of Timbuktu itself.
 A small navigable creek to the west of the town is shown on the maps published by Heinrich Barth in 1857 and Félix Dubois in 1896.
 Between 1917 and 1921, during the colonial period, the French used slave labour to dig a narrow canal linking Timbuktu with Kabara.
-Over the following decades this became silted and filled with sand, but in 2007 as part of the dredging project, the canal was re-excavated so that now when the River Niger floods, Timbuktu is again connected to Kabara.
+Over the following decades this canal became silted and filled with sand, but in 2007 the canal was re-excavated as part of the dredging project so that now when the River Niger floods, Timbuktu is again connected to Kabara.
 The Malian government has promised to address problems with the design of the canal as it currently lacks footbridges and the steep, unstable banks make access to the water difficult.

-Kabara can only function as a port in December to January when the river is in full flood.
-When the water levels are lower, boats dock at Korioumé which is linked to Timbuktu by 18 km of paved road.
+Kabara can function as a port only in December and January when the river is in full flood.
+When the water levels are lower boats dock at Korioumé, which is linked to Timbuktu by 18 km of paved road.